 Grey squirrels inhabit big and bushy woodlands.
 They prefer forested areas where they can find oaks or hickories that provide them with a complete source of food.
-Grey squirrels prefer hardwood forests than coniferous ones because they are full of forage.
-Today, grey squirrels are much closer to urban life and you can find them in parks, gardens, agricultural lands and countryside.
+Grey squirrels prefer hardwood forests to coniferous ones because they are full of forage.
+Today, grey squirrels are much closer to urban life and you can find them in parks, gardens, agricultural lands, and the countryside.

 Unlike red squirrels that can be found only in particular places across the UK, grey squirrels are one of the most common to be seen.
 Go to the nearest park and you will see them jumping from one tree to another, collecting nuts and seeds.

-Grey squirrels seek and collect seeds such as walnuts, chestnuts, hazelnuts, oak and more.
-If these provisions are not available, grey squirrels will search for shoots, pine cones, flowers, food left in bird feeders, bird eggs and even young birds.
+Grey squirrels seek and collect seeds such as walnuts, chestnuts, hazelnuts, oak, and more.
+If these provisions are not available, grey squirrels will search for shoots, pine cones, flowers, food left in bird feeders, bird eggs, and even young birds.
 In the UK this squirrel species tear the tree barks so that they can get to the tree’s cambium.
-Also, grey squirrels take a serious amount of the birds’ food from feeders which doesn’t allow birds to access the supplements.
-Sometimes grey squirrels raid backyards where they search for garden crops, corn, berries and even tomatoes.
+Also, grey squirrels take a serious amount of the birds’ food from feeders which don’t allow birds to access the supplements.
+Sometimes grey squirrels raid backyards where they search for garden crops, corn, berries, and even tomatoes.

 Learn more about what else do squirrels eat